Cell and Molecular Biology

 membranes and decidua

-Degrees Offered: MS in biomedical sciences (cell and molecular biology), PhD in biomedical sciences (cell and molecular biology)
+Degrees Offered: MS in biomedical science (cell and molecular biology), PhD in biomedical science (cell and molecular biology)

 The Academic Program

-The Cell and Molecular Biology Program (CMB) in biomedical sciences represents an interdisciplinary approach to graduate education with faculty in many sub-disciplines of biology dedicated to helping qualified students pursue original research using modern approaches to cell and molecular biology.
-The CMB program brings together faculty from three colleges and various research institutes.
+The cell and molecular biology (CMB) program in biomedical science represents an interdisciplinary approach to graduate education with faculty in many sub-disciplines of biology dedicated to helping qualified students pursue original research using technical innovations of modern molecular biology.
+The first cohort of students was admitted in August 2000.
+The CMB program brings together faculty from three colleges and three research institutes, all who share a desire to train the next generation of students in this fast-moving and conceptually challenging area.
 Planning for collaborative research is emphasized in this program, as well as solid training in a variety of laboratory techniques.

 Applicants are expected to have at least a bachelor’s degree emphasizing biological or physical sciences with courses in calculus, organic chemistry, biochemistry, genetics, and cellular and molecular biology.
 Applicants with MD degrees are welcome.
 Results of the Graduate Record Examination (GRE) general test should be submitted with the application, and students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 Three letters of recommendation from former instructors or research supervisors, a CMB program graduate express form, and transcripts from previous universities or colleges attended must also be submitted.

-The curriculum core of the CMB program is a specialized lecture class, spanning two semesters (CMB 621-622).
-Additional required courses are CMB 626 Ethics in Biomedical Research and CMB 611 Seminar in Biomedical Science.
-The remaining credit requirements can be fulfilled by specialized courses, seminars, and research units as recommended by the particular committee and research advisor each student picks to guide their academic program.
+The core of the CMB program is a specialized lecture class, spanning two semesters (CMB 621-622).
+The remaining credit requirements can be fulfilled by specialized courses, seminars, and research units as recommended by the particular committee and research adviser each student picks to guide their academic program.
 Following the completion of the two semester core course, the student is expected to pass a qualifying exam, form a committee, and then propose, complete, and defend an original research project (MS Plan A) or study plan and research paper (MS Plan B).

 PhD candidates do not need to have completed a master’s degree.
 If an MS was not earned through the CMB program, the core lecture class is required (CMB 621-622).
-Formal course requirements beyond the core include additional courses specified by the dissertation committee, including CMB 611 Seminar in Biomedical Science, CMB 626 Ethics in Biomedical Research and three laboratory rotations.
-The student is expected to form a committee, propose, complete, and defend an original research project and publish at least one paper in a peer-reviewed journal during their graduate career.
+Formal course requirements beyond the core include additional courses specified by the dissertation committee, including CMB 626 Ethics in Biomedical Research and three laboratory rotations.
+The student is expected to form a committee, and then propose, complete, and defend an original research project.

 Selected Specialized Courses